Sv1nnet/fibonacci-numbers-test-task/README.md

 2. Set `SERVER_IP` in `vars.config.js` in root repo folder as server REST api IP address (192.168.0.15:8081 for example).

-3. Open root repo folder in terminal and run `npm run install` for packages installation.
+3. Open root repo folder in terminal and run `npm install` for packages installation.
 <br>

 ### CLI commands